nest/nest-docker/README.md

 Open <http://localhost:8000>.

 ### The easy way with `docker-compose` (only v3.1)

     docker pull nestsim/nest:3.1

 Heads up: If the docker image is not pre-installed, "docker-compose ..." will start building the docker image from the local Docker files.

-- `docker-compose up  nest-server` starts the NEST API server container and opens the corresponding port 5000.
+- `docker-compose up  nest-server`
+    Starts the NEST API server container and opens the corresponding port 5000.
 Test it with `curl localhost:5000/api`.

-- `docker-compose up nest-desktop` starts the NEST server and the NEST desktop web interface.
+- `docker-compose up nest-desktop`
+    Starts the NEST server and the NEST desktop web interface.
 Port 8000 is also made available.
     Open in the web browser: `http://localhost:8000`

-- `docker-compose up nest-notebook` starts a notebook server with pre-installed NEST 3.1.
+- `docker-compose up nest-notebook`
+    Starts a notebook server with pre-installed NEST 3.1.
 The corresponding URL is displayed in the console.

+- `docker-compose run nest-virtual bash`
+    Starts a container and runs bash as its command.

 - `docker-compose up`
-    starts everything.
+    Starts everything.

 ## 1 - 2 (- 3)